 Working with Neck of the Woods Films is a delight.
 From the proposal and pre-production stage, all the way through to adding the final touches to the films, they are incredibly patient and ardent.

-They passionately take on all elements of the project, engrossing himself in the films and the work informing them.
+They passionately take on all elements of the project, engrossing themselves in the films and the work informing them.
 Neck of the Woods bring the perfect balance of experience, vision and trust of the client to deliver on projects that exceed our expectations.